 But bluehost, or whatever hosting provider so and so blogger ‘uses’, gives you a free domain name when you sign up…

 Blogging best practice is to buy your domain and hosting service separately.
-I use namecheap (not an affilate link), they have the cheapest price and now include free privacy protection forever (you’ll still pay for this with a ‘free’ domain name deal).
+I use NameCheap, they have the cheapest price and now include free privacy protection forever (you’ll still pay for this with a ‘free’ domain name deal).
 You can also put up your domain name for sell if you decide you didn’t like it anyway.
 Talk about control.

 Now, before you run off to register just anything, here are a few things a great domain is: